 Catalog Editing Resources

-Log in using your University NetID and password.
-Note that you may need to log-in from an on-campus access point (behind the Unviersity's Firewall), or establish a Virtual Private network (VPN) connection from off-campus locations to be able to work with the editing system.
+Note: To use the CIM system you must log in using your University Net-ID and password.
+Please note that you may need to log in from an on-campus access point (behind the University's firewall), or establish a Virtual Private network (VPN) connection from off-campus locations to be able to access the CIM catalog editing system.

 Resources for Discontinuing Majors, Minors, or Certificates